-The Company has been named a defendant in three legal actions in Brazil, including two labour lawsuits involving two former employees (the Company will appeal one of the rulings) and a lawsuit related to the termination of a mineral assignment agreement.
-Legal counsel is of the opinion that some amount of loss is probable and thus a liability of \$253,837 (December 31, 2016 - \$266,841) has been recognized.
-The change from December 31, 2016 to June 30, 2017 was the result of foreign currency translation from Brazilian real to Canadian dollars.
+The Company has been named a defendant in two legal actions in Brazil, including a labour lawsuit involving a former employee (the Company has appealed the ruling) and a lawsuit related to the termination of a mineral assignment agreement.
+Legal counsel is of the opinion that some amount of loss is probable and thus a liability of \$244,973 (December 31, 2016 - \$266,841) has been recognized.
+The change from December 31, 2016 to December 31, 2017 was the result of foreign currency translation from Brazilian real to Canadian dollars.